cloudmesh-book/book-latex-2018/section/os/ubuntu-usb-osx.md

 * [https://help.ubuntu.com/community/How%20to%20install%20Ubuntu%20on%20MacBook%20using%20USB%20Stick](https://help.ubuntu.com/community/How%20to%20install%20Ubuntu%20on%20MacBook%20using%20USB%20Stick)

 We have copied some of the information from this Web page but made enhancements to it.
+Currently all images are copied form that Web page.

 Our goal is to create a USB stick that has either Ubuntu 16.04.03 or ubuntu 17.10.1 on it.

 This can be achieved while visiting the URL